Hello everyone! Welcome to another Tutorial Tuesday here on Linkarati.

 Rand was personally involved in the development of the tool along with Dr. Pete Meyers, Russ Jones, and other intelligent Mozzers.
 Through the ingenuity of these folks and anonymized clickstream data from ~ 1 million real searchers (Moz purchased this data through a third-party vendor), Moz was able to create Keyword Explorer.

 Moz Pro subscribers have full access to KWE at no additional cost.
 If you don't have Moz Pro you can run two free searches per day without logging in, or 5 searches per day with a free Moz community account.
-You can also buy KWE on its own for $600/year or $1,800/year (depending on which level you want).
+You can also buy KWE on its own for 600 dollars/year or 1,800 dollars/year (depending on which level you want).

 Now that you know the backstory on Moz’s Keyword Explorer tool, let’s look at what it can actually do!